 From measuring flow using a bucket to capturing data in the cloud, as geotechnical and structural monitoring projects have become more complex, instrumentation and data management software has become more sophisticated to meet changing client requirements.

-As we near the end of 2019, Sheridan Elliott - SOCOTEC Monitoring’s technical manager - provides an overview of how instrumentation and data management systems have evolved over time, as well as touching on a few predictions for the future.
+Sheridan Elliott - SOCOTEC Monitoring’s technical manager - provides an overview of how instrumentation and data management systems have evolved over time, as well as touching on a few predictions for the future.

 Sensors in the good old days